AMarqs/cpp_modules/README.md

 [!NOTE]
 > The order in which the destructors are called may differ depending on your compiler/operating system.
 So your destructors may be called in a reverse order.

+---

+## Module 01

+Memory allocation, pointers to members, references and switch statements.